tarantool/ansible-cartridge/examples/getting-started-app/README.md

 You can experiment with `cartridge_failover` value.
 If this value isn't set, failover status wouldn't be affected.

-### Auth
+### Manage auth

 Our app is already configured and run, but what about security?

-Let's create a new user, set up auth parameters and enable Cartridge auth:
+Let's set up auth parameters, enable Cartridge auth and create a new user:

 ```yaml
 ---